wangqy2000/MNPs-HepatotoxNet/README.md

 # Bioinformatics Project

-This is my research project, which consists of two parts: downloading a homologous gene table and performing WGCNA analysis.
+This is my research project, which consists of two parts: download of homologous gene tables and WGCNA analysis.

 ## Code Structure

 `Download_Homologous_Gene_Table.R`: Code for downloading the homologous gene tables of experimental animals to humans.

-`WGCNA.R`: Code for construction of gene network using WGCNA.
+`WGCNA.R`: Code for constructing the hepatotoxicity gene network using WGCNA.

 ## Installation Guide